 The robot navigates using two different sensors: A depth camera as well as a tracking camera.
 The depth camera is used to extract the position of the robot relative to the row.

-The tracking camera in combination to its precise IMU, is used to estimate the position of the system and with this information optimize the row-detection over several frames.
+The tracking camera, in combination with its precise IMU, is used to estimate the position of the system and use this information to optimize the row-detection over several frames.

 The steering mechanism of choice is swerve drive.
 The concept is implemented by allowing each wheel to orient itself independently.
 This allows for turning on the spot as well as crab steering which gives the system the means to cope with uneven terrain.
 To provide the necessary steering torque, maxon motors in combination with maxon planetary gearboxes are implemented.
 Additionally – to measure the wheel’s orientation – absolute encoders from the company Baumer are integrated within the steering mechanism.

 The casing presents our work to the outside and is the first impression we make.
 Therefore, we were looking to present the futuristic autonomous aspect of our project, as well as the easy to use, agricultural aspect.

 So we tried to bring this into a form that allows to excite without overwhelming the viewer.